unforced/thinking-space/README.md

 ### vs Claude Desktop

 - ✅ Slash commands (we have, they don't)
+- ✅ MCP servers (we have, they don't yet!)
 - ✅ Local file access (unlimited)
 - ✅ Persistent context (CLAUDE.md)
-- ✅ Session persistence (backend ready)
+- ✅ Session persistence with context restoration
-- ⚠️ MCP servers (coming soon)

 ### vs Zed